maciejmikosik/quackery/main/doc/tutorial.md

 ### Junit

-Quackery does no provide native running mechanism.
+Quackery does not provide native running mechanism.
 `org.quackery.Test` can be run by `org.quackery.QuackeryRunner` which implements `org.junit.runner.Runner`.
 Method returning `Test` you want to run must be public, static, have no parameters and be annotated with `org.quackery.Quackery`.